2020–21 SEASON PERFORMANCES

 And the bells are ringing out, for Christmas day”

 An annual favourite!
 Join the singers of musica intima, together with a local jazz trio as we explore the sweet and salty sides of Christmas music.
 Featuring in-house arrangements by ensemble members and local composers, the concert transcends genre—with stops along the way in blues, folk, jazz, country, and more!
-Come for your favourite arrangements of classic carols, and stay for exciting performances of songs by The Pretenders, Pentatonix, Joni Mitchell, Corb Lund, and the Pogues.
+Come for your favourite arrangements of classic carols, and stay for exciting performances of songs by The Pretenders, Pentatonix, Ingrid Michaelson, Corb Lund, and the Pogues.

 This concert will be available digitally, as we perform in the rustic St. James Community Square.
 Grab your favourite beverage and toast the holidays with us at our now infamous irreverent Christmas!